alperenbelgic/backend-flow-controller/README.md

 - separating the API from UI ( or any other consumer )

 ## Why?
 I mean really, why?
 - Code is not working, we do not know why.
-There is no logging.
+There is no message in UI or logging.
 - I cannot find the code piece I should change.
 - I really do not know how the application flows
 - I cannot decide in which state the application is now.
 I do not know which rows and which columns are used to decide for current state.